LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/darts.md

     <figcaption><i>Boundless square modeling using four darts</i></figcaption>
 </figure>

-In our implementation, darts exist implictly through indexing and their associated data.
+In our implementation, darts exist implicitly through indexing and their associated data.
 There are no dart *objects* in a strict sense, there is only a given number of dart, their associated data ordered by an array-like logic, and a record of "unused" slots that can be used for dart insertion.